About the Project¶

 - Get a terrain base map up and running quickly and easily

-- Access open-standards map data services like WMS, WCS, or TMS
+- Access open-standards map data services like WMS or TMS

 - Incorporate new geospatial data layers at run-time